One of the biggest challenges for associations running benchmarks is members’ concerns and participation...

 Segmenting Member Groups

 Segmentation is a big part of ensuring solid benchmarking figures for each segment of the business.
-Each segment has a set of common behaviors, characteristics, and demands.
+Each segment has a set of common behaviours, characteristics, and demands.
 So, associations need to categorize each member based on their request for marketing information and find commonalities amongst those requests which can be benchmarked.
 One way to do is this is to ask why they have asked for certain market information or a particular set of benchmarks or what they hope to achieve from it.
 If anything it will help to reveal what their real goals are with these figures.
 Which helps to create more accurate profiles.

 Profile each segment once each one is identified.
 The profile should include that particular group’s goals especially those that are common amongst them.
 It should also include a sense of fear, risks or obstacles.
-Apparently, the goal for each member is to eliminate hurdles in favor of making things easier.
+Apparently, the goal for each member is to eliminate hurdles in favour of making things easier.
 So, it goes without saying that the more significant a barrier is, the more businesses want to avoid it.
-Also, outline what members are trying to get and see if its possible to benchmark those particular concerns.
+Also, outline what members are trying to get and see if it is possible to benchmark those particular concerns.

 The Value Proposition Promise

 We define this as the association’s promise to members that the benchmarks will deliver.
 The value proposition should be able to deliver on instances of issues, jobs, and potential growth for members.
 However, attempting to structure a benchmark that focuses on all the problems and goals of members is futile.
 What you do need to focus on is what matters, and that means what will make a real difference.